Aim My Robot: Precision Local Navigation to Any Object: Experiments

 \subsection{Simulation Results with HSSD}

 \textbf{Baseline:} We compare our method against a classical pipeline based on object pose estimation.
-We use FoundationPose \cite{wen2023foundationpose} to estimate the pose of the target object in the initial observation.
+We use FoundationPose \cite{wen2023foundationpose} to estimate the pose of the target object in the initial observation given the CAD model.
 The posed bounding box is used to compute the goal pose as described in Sec.~\ref{sec:task}.
-Then, we run the same planner to find a path using the groundtruth occupancy map, and navigate the robot to the goal.
+Then, we run the same planner to find a path using a groundtruth occupancy map, and navigate the robot to the goal.
 Note that such a system uses extra information not required by \ours{}: 1) a CAD model of the target object; 2) the object is visible in the robot's initial observation (required by pose estimation); and 3) perfect mapping.

 \textbf{Quantitative Results:} Fig.~\ref{fig:baseline-comparison} compares the error distribution between \ours{} and the classical approach.
-We consider two cases: FFR (First Frame is Reference) and non-FFR.
-FFR uses the initial observation as the reference image, which is required by object pose estimation.
-In the FFR scenarios, \ours{} performs well even when the object is far.
-It achieves significantly lower distance and angular errors than the classical approach.
+We consider two cases: \emph{visible}, where the initial observation is used as the reference image, and \emph{invisible}, where the object is initially out-of-view.
+The classical approach can only be used in the \emph{visible} case.
+In the \emph{visible} cases, \ours{} performs better than the baseline approach even when the object is far.
+In the \emph{invisible} cases, our approach outperforms the baseline approach with similar accuracy and significantly lower variance.
 One interesting observation is that the angular error for the baseline increases when objects are too close ($0-2\unit{\meter}$).
 This is usually caused by large objects (e.g. furniture) being partially out of view.
 In contrast, \ours{} actively moves the robot, making it more robust to state estimation errors.

 In Table~\ref{tab:errors} we compare the median pose errors between the seen objects and unseen objects in the test scenes.
 We do not see a clear gap, showing that \ours{} generalizes well to unseen objects.

-\textbf{Impact of object visibility.} Non-FFR mode shows higher errors since the target object may not be visible in the initial observation.
-To study the impact of object visibility, we group the test cases based on whether the objects are initially visible, and present the results in Fig.~\ref{fig:object-visibility}.
-Object visibility has only minor impact on the accuracy when the object is within $4~\unit{\meter}$ range. \ours{} is able to leverage visual context to navigate well.
-When objects are initially invisible \emph{and} too far, the median errors are stable, but the worst case performance degrades significantly.
-This highlights the local nature of \ours{} and its limited capability of searching for hidden, distant objects.
-Increasing the history window of \ours{} would help this aspect.